 Michael Brenner: Yeah.
 I mean, it’s kind of like account-based marketing and personalization and being more human.
 Kind of being more personalized, not just – “Dear Pam” in my email, but like actually Dear Pam, I’m sending you a personal gift that might be, you know, something you like.

-Michael Brenner: Yeah.
-And it all comes back to relationships.
-Right?
-I mean, I think that’s, what’s, what’s, what’s winning, what’s winning in these days.
-Yeah, the AI can help, but in the end, it’s really because it’s…
+Michael Brenner: And it all comes back to relationships.
+That’s winning, what’s winning in these days.
+The AI can help, but in the end, it’s really because it’s…

 Pam Didner: … it’s building the relationship.
 It’s a full circle.
 So.
 Marketers are all making changes, small, large, right, to accommodate the current situation.
 And we know that we are probably in this for the long haul. (laughs)

 Pam Didner: Do you have any suggestions in terms of if they are making changes right now?
 There are so many things we have to tackle first, right?
 What is one or two things that need to be done first?

 Michael Brenner: I think marketers need to better define what marketing is to the rest of the organization.
 And what I mean by that is there have always been two kinds of marketers.
 There’s the strategic value-driven, “I’m only going to do stuff that drives value” marketer, and that’s kind of what I’ve always tried to be.
 And then there are the people–and we all know them, we all, we’ve all worked with these people–they’re the ones that want to do what they’re told.
 And we, you could say that the brown-nosers are, they’re the butt kissers or whatever you want, whatever analogy you want to use for them…